 - Gillette.
 The brand used to sell its razors below their cost several years ago.
 By buying these razors, customers also had to purchase replaceable blades to use them many times.
 This way, Gillette managed to obtain a repeat customer base and constant revenue.

 - IKEA.
 The company that sells furniture also implements this practice through the smart placement of IKEA’s items.
-Products with a different price range are placed together to attract customers and make them buy items that match.
+Products with different price ranges are placed together to attract customers and make them buy items that match.

-Now you are acquainted with this technique, its pros and cons, and can consider it for your business.
+Now you are acquainted with this technique and can consider it for your business.
 Hopefully, our examples inspired you to develop a unique idea for your business.

 - This article defines the term and explains the disadvantages of the strategy.